Your Day on The Kennebec River

 Clean, comfortable wetsuits and wetsuit boots will always be available for rent.
 Fleece and synthetics are extra warm under wetsuits and wetsuit boots.
 Wind jackets and pants can be worn over wetsuits to shed water and add warmth.

-Crab Apple on the Deerfield houses a fun store where you may purchase photos of your trip, a fine selection of apparel and souvenirs.
-A snack bar is also available with ice cream, snacks, soda, beer and wine.
+Crab Apple on the Kennebec houses a fun store where you may purchase a fine selection of apparel and souvenirs.
+Our pub and restaurant will also be open for relaxing after trips.

 Medications / Physical Limitations: